wso2-attic/esb-connectors/zohopeople/zohopeople-connector/zohopeople-connector-1.0.0/README.txt

 	Note: Add the aforementioned message formatters and the message builders to the axis file, if they are not available by default.

- 3. Make sure that the ESB 4.8.1 zip file with latest patches  and the changes in step 1 and 2, is available at "{ZOHO_PEOPLE_CONNECTOR_HOME}/zohopeople-connector/zohopeople-connector-1.0.0/org.wso2.carbon.connector/repository"
+ 3. Download ESB 4.9.0-ALPHA by navigating the following the URL: https://svn.wso2.org/repos/wso2/scratch/ESB/ and copy the wso2esb-4.9.0-ALPHA.zip file in to location "{ESB_Connector_Home}/repository/".

  4. Complete features of ZohoPeople API can be accessed via Zoho People Premium Edition account.
 Follow the below steps to create an account.